Resources

 There are often multiple “correct” ways to define a given repeat locus, however careful consideration must be made to the downstream uses of the data.
 In particular, genotyping accuracy can be affected by the choice of locus definition.
 Locus definitions can affect the expected allele size, which in turn may have an impact on how allelic thresholds are defined and determined.

-The loci in STRchive were defined to be broader, allowing for interruptions, and with consideration to the biological context and clinical utility of the locus.
+The loci in STRchive were defined to be broader, allowing for some interruptions, and with consideration to the biological context and clinical utility of the locus.
 This strategy increases the chance that the locus will overlap with a relevant variant call when STRchive is used to annotate a VCF file.
 It is also the preferred approach to defining loci for improved genotyping accuracy with TRGT.
 In contrast, ExpansionHunter tends to perform better with narrower loci that exclude repeat interruptions.
 For this reason, repeat definitions used in gnomAD tend to be narrower than those used in STRchive.

 Blueprint for STR evaluation/interpretation